cdcepi/FluSight-forecast-hub/model-metadata/README.md

 ### designated_model

 A team-specified boolean indicator (`true` or `false`) for whether the model should be considered eligible for inclusion in a Hub ensemble and public visualization.
-A team may specify up to two models as a designated_model for inclusion.
+In general, a team may specify up to two models as a designated_model for inclusion.
 Models which have a designated_model value of 'False' will still be included in internal forecasting hub evaluations.
+Please send an email to flusight@cdc.gov if you would like to submit more than two methodologically distinct models for inclusion in the ensemble.
+This email should provide evidence of out of sample performance assessment and/or a statement of differences between the proposed forecast models to justify inclusion in the ensemble.

 ### data_inputs